onyx-platform/onyx/doc/user-guide/lifecycles.md

 A function that takes two arguments - an event map, and the matching lifecycle map.
 Must return a map that is merged back into the original event map.
 This function is called prior to receiving a batch of segments from the reading function.

+#### After read segment batch

+A function that takes two arguments - an event map, and the matching lifecycle map.
+Must return a map that is merged back into the original event map.
+This function is called immediately after a batch of segments has been read by the peer.
+The segments are available in the event map by the key `:onyx.core/batch`.

 #### After segment batch start

 A function that takes two arguments - an event map, and the matching lifecycle map.
 Must return a map that is merged back into the original event map.
 This function is called after all messages have been written and acknowledged.